slabstech/gaganyatri.com/_posts/jobs/java/2022/2022-05-22-interview_into.md

 * Currently i am on student visa and I am expecting work permit to be provided based on my undergraduate and professional experience, based on the law changes last march.

 ##### Job Location
 * I am currently open to joining immediately for a Fulltime role of Full Stack Senior Software Engineer.
 Either remote working or relocation is acceptable.
+Presently I am based at Bonn Germany.

 This was a brief introduction into my CV.
 Please let me know in case you need detailed explanation of any projects i worked on.